 The last stop on the tour is the Sierra de Perijá, the Holy Grail for birders interested in Colombia’s birds.
 This isolated offshoot of the Eastern Andes forms the border with Venezuela and is one of the least explored areas in Colombia.
 The ability to move from montane forest to páramo, then down to foothill subtropical areas, gives visitors here more than enough to look at.
 After years of being off-limits due to a volatile political situation, this area is now opening up and is right on the cusp of discovery.
 Now is the time to go, as more and more new endemics are being identified.
 Who knows?
 It could be you at the forefront of finding a new species while Birding Santa Marta!

-If you are interested in a longer tour that includes the endemics of the Santa Marta region and many more in the Andes mountains and Choco bioregion, we suggest looking at our Endemics tour which can be found at https://www.blueskywildlife.com/tour/endemic-colombia-birding/
+If you are interested in a longer tour that includes the endemics of the Santa Marta region and many more in the Andes mountains and Choco bioregion, we suggest looking at the Endemic Colombia Birding Tour.

 Depending on your arrival time at Barranquilla, an afternoon of birding is possible near the town, in search of the endemic Chestnut-winged Chachalaca.
 This is one of the most attractive chachalacas in not only Colombia but possibly the whole of South America.
 The dry forests on the outskirts of the town will also provide opportunities for species such as the very photogenic Russet-throated Puffbird and the common Brown-throated Parakeet.